vivienbo/openhab-addons/bundles/org.openhab.binding.tradfri/README.md

 * a `disable_led` and `lock_button`, to disabled the LED's or lock the button on the physical device.
 * a `air_quality_pm25` and `air_quality_rating`, which reads the particulate matter 2.5μm and corresponding indication of air quality.
 * a `filter_check_next` and `filter_check_alarm`, which represents the remaining number of minutes until next filter check and whether it is time to do the filter check now.
 Filter check must be completed through the TRÅDFRI app.
+* a `filter_uptime`, which represents the current time since last filter change.

 Refer to the matrix above.